tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 __public static void write(OutputStream jsonOut, JSONValue value) throws IOException__

->  Writes a JSONValue to an OutputStream.
+Writes a _JSONValue_ to an _OutputStream_.
 This will write compact output by default.

 _Parameters_